j0zzz/JoeQuake/docs/pages/cvars-commands.md

 Stats are also shown in intermission; the display shows everything that is in recorded history.
 The amount of frames stored is controlled by `show_bhop_histlen`.

 The defaults are as follows:
 * `show_bhop_stats` is `0`, signifying no display.
-To set everything on, use `127`.
+To set everything on, use `511`.
 The displays are all turned off during demo recording, regardless of setting.
 * `show_bhop_stats_x,y` are `1` and `4` respectively.
 * `show_bhop_window` is `144`, corresponding to two seconds.
 This is the max effective value of this variable.
 * `show_bhop_histlen` is `0`, corresponding to storing everything until the intermission.
 * `show_bhop_frames` is `7`.
+* `show_bhop_prestrafe_diff` is `8`.
+This makes green show up around 465-ish prestrafes, a decent goal for most players.
+If you're very new, setting to 1 will make green appear around 400.
+If you're very advanced, you might want to pop it up even higher: 16 for 475-ish, and maybe 100 to redden anything but perfect prestrafes.

 To display some of the graphs, a lot of rectangles are drawn.
 So you might lose some FPS due to that.